How do your invoicing and billing practices compare? Get insights from our survey, The State of Automating Accounts Receivable.

 Properly implemented cross-border payments are highly efficient and effective.
 For instance, processing cards locally helps transactions get authorized much more quickly.
 Similarly, a payment solution that optimizes payments by automatically adapting to a local region’s needs ensures you don’t lose transactions to false declines.

 Centralizing your cross-border payments in one global payment processor also streamlines your internal operations.
-You no longer need to operate multiple accounts across regions within one provider or work with a net new provider in each region you enter.
+You no longer need to operate multiple accounts across regions or work with a net new provider in each region you enter.
 That means fewer issues with data, a single source for reconciliation and less manual work on integrations.

 With a single global payments processor and accompanying reporting, you’ll be able to understand the impact of fees in different regions and take action to redress them.
 You’ll understand why payments don’t go through or what your fraud patterns truly look like in different countries.
 Not every cross-border payments tool comes with advanced reporting via one centralized account, but those that do help you grow more effectively and leverage rich data insights.
 At BlueSnap, we have synthesized the banks’ different terms into a common vernacular to make reconciliation easier and the data more useful.

 Unlike domestic payments, cross-border payments must address numerous regions’ fraud patterns.
 A one-size-fits-all approach won’t work: fraud prevention must be optimized for cross-border or it risks missing new types of fraud as well as inadvertently denying transactions that aren’t fraudulent.